kutschke/SecondaryInputs/README.md

 trk+cal file will not be written in order of increasing `art::EventID`.
 The same for events written to the crv file; moreover the order within the crv file may be different than the order in the trk+cal file.
+For this exercise the process_name of job that creates the crv file has been set to the same process name as was used for the trk+cal file;
+this will be true all future exercises.

 This exercise starts by creating new version of the trk+cal file in which the events are ordered randomly.